petuum/autodist/_sources/usage/tutorials/save-restore.md.txt

 ## SavedModelBuilder

 The `SavedModelBuilder` API will not only save the trainable variables, but also some other training metadata, such as the Tensorflow MetaGraph and training operations.
 Like the `saver`, `SavedModelBuilder` also has the same interface as Tensorflow.
-However, instead of using the default saver, AutoDist saver is required to initialize it.
-Here is an example:
+However, like the saver, a user still can load the saved model without Autodist for fine-tuning or serving on a single node.

 ```
 # create the AutoDist Saver